 An adventure component also allows therapists to more effectively target an increase in self-efficacy, as opposed to just increasing self-confidence.
 Self-efficacy is the belief in oneself to overcome adversity/difficulties in life.
 This is vital, as research has shown that self-efficacy is one of the most influential predictors of behavioral change.
 (Wells, Widmer, & McCoy 2004)

 Wilderness Adventure therapy utilizes overwhelming mastery experiences to increase self-efficacy and help teens and young adults in overcoming depression and anxiety.
-The more repetitive a treatment program can be with overwhelming mastery experiences, the better.
+The more repetitive treatment programs can be with overwhelming mastery experiences, the better.
 Clients are more likely to generalize the belief that they can achieve difficult things, and can incorporate this belief into different domains of life: classroom, peers, sports, etc.

 For example: If teens and young adults believe they can: